 In 1990 he moved to the US to establish the glass program at Anderson University, Indiana.
 He designed for Rosenthal Glass in Germany for 10 years, and Blenko Glass in West Virginia for 9 years.
 Since 2014 he has concentrated his professional practice on commissioned public artwork.

-His work was featured in “200 Years Of Indiana Art – A Cultural Legacy” at the Indiana State Museum and was awarded Indy Chamber’s prestigious Honor Award for Public Art in 2017.
+His work was featured in “200 Years Of Indiana Art – A Cultural Legacy, a landmark exhibit at the Indiana State Museum.
+In 2017 he was awarded Indy Chamber’s prestigious Honor Award for Public Art.